 Interior design was also given an oriental flair, the earliest major example of Chinoiserie interior design being the Trianon de Porcelaine of the Versailles Palace, designed by Louis Le Vau in 1670.

 When the Swedish-born Scottish architect Sir William Chambers retired from his trips to China after 1749, he brought with him a resurgence of Chinoiserie design.
 As a young man Chambers travelled in the East, visiting the great Chinese port of Canton (Guangzhou).
 In 1757 he published Designs of Chinese Buildings which contained his observations.
 He designed a number of Chinoiserie buildings for Kew Gardens, including the pagoda, aviary and bridge.

-The still standing ten-story Pagoda at Kew Gardens, completed by Chambers in 1762, is a longstanding example of Europe’s interest in imitating the Chinese arts.
+The still standing ten-story Pagoda at Kew Gardens (picture in the slideshow below) was completed by Chambers in 1762 and is a longstanding example of Europe’s interest in imitating the Chinese arts.
 Not quite the colorful splendor it was in its heyday, the pagoda originally boasted a roof of varnished iron plates with a dragon perched at each corner.
 A total of 80 dragons carved of wood and gilded in gold once adorned the pagoda.
 None remain today.

-The slideshow below contains a small sampling of Chinoiserie from the 17th and 18th century.
+The slideshow below contains a small sampling of Chinoiserie dating to the 17th and 18th century.